Larry Birkbeck

-Larry Wayne Birkbeck (October 9, 1943 – 2016) is a consultant and former farmer and political figure in Saskatchewan.
+Larry Wayne Birkbeck (October 9, 1943 – August 29, 2016) is a consultant and former farmer and political figure in Saskatchewan.
 He represented Moosomin from 1975 to 1986 in the Legislative Assembly of Saskatchewan as a Progressive Conservative member.

 He was born in Winnipeg, Manitoba, the son of James Birkbeck, and was educated in Welwyn and Rocanville.
 After completing his education, Birkbeck operated a dairy farm near Welwyn.
 He served as legislative secretary to government ministers Graham Taylor and Gordon Dirks.
 After retiring from politics in 1986, he established a consulting business.
 As of 2011, Birkbeck was living in Regina.

+Larry died on August 29, 2016.